Travel Safe with MEDLIFE

 Driver and Trip Leader Protection and Testing

-We require drivers and trip leaders to receive frequent testing and will install barriers in vehicles.
-Staff will receive frequent health screenings and hand sanitizer will be available.
+We require drivers, staff, and trip leaders to receive frequent health screening.
+Hand sanitizer will be available.

 Social Distancing & Masks